 We benefit from certain government subsidies and economic incentives from time to time, including tax credits, rebates and other incentives that support the development and adoption of clean energy technology.
 For example, the Inflation Reduction Act of 2022 introduces or extends a number of tax credits to promote clean energy development.
-We cannot assure you that we will be able to benefit from such programs or that these subsidies and incentive programs will be available to us at the same or comparable levels in the future.
+We cannot assure you that we will be able to benefit from such programs or that these subsidies and incentive programs will be available to us at the same or comparable levels in the future, including as a result of changes to the leadership within the United States government administration.